Kayrnt/Meatbros/README.md

 Meatbros
 ==============================

 This project is a Meatspace oriented public repertory with animated gif.
-People register their account and put their personal informations.
+People register their account and put their online social information.

 Using it
 --------

-* Download [the latest playframework version] (http://www.playframework.com/).
+* Download [the latest Play Framework version] (http://www.playframework.com/).
 The version 2.2.1 is used in this sample.
 * Run rename conf/securesocial.conf.local to securesocial.conf
 * Run this application with it ('play run' in the root directory)
 * Go to [http://localhost:9000/](http://localhost:9000/)